-The appropriate light comes on in this display if the rear window, trunk, roof panel (on the NSX-T) or either door is not closed tightly.
+The appropriate light comes on in this display if the trunk, the roof panel, the rear window, or either door is not closed tightly.

-light comes on if either headlight door fails to completely open or close.
 If a brake light does not work, the BRAKE LAMP indicator comes on when you push the brake pedal with the ignition switch ON (II).

 A burned out brake light is a hazard when drivers behind you cannot tell you are braking.
 Have your brake lights repaired right away.
 All the lights in the monitor display come on for a few seconds when you turn the ignition switch ON (II).